Chase Freedom® Student credit card review

 discontinued

-While both Chase Freedom® Student and CardName provide cash back rewards, the CardName card has higher potential cash back, offering 5% cash back when you activate on up to $1,500 spent in categories that rotate quarterly, as well as 1% on all other purchases.
+While both the Chase Freedom® Student credit card and CardName provide cash back rewards, the CardName card has higher potential cash back, offering 5% cash back when you activate on up to $1,500 spent in categories that rotate quarterly, as well as 1% on all other purchases.
 Also, the Discover card matches all cash back rewards earned, dollar-for-dollar, for new cardmembers; making the potential for high rewards even more attractive.

 Additionally, with the CardName, cardholders can earn statement credit when they refer a friend and that friend is approved for the card.